patrickcapaldo/patrickcapaldo.github.io/_pages/about.md

 #### Current Social Contribution

-The following is a summary of the ways in which I am currently trying to make the world a more enjoyable place to live in the future.
+The following is a summary of the ways in which I am currently trying to make the world a better place in the future, for all.

 **Work**